BedirK/Python-Projects/README.md

-# Python-Projects
+# Python Projects and Studies
-Python Projects and Studies
+My Projects and Studies by using Jupyter Notebook on Python Libraries